 3. File after finishing draft inspections.

-If you have started an inspection and saved it as a draft, none of the other checklists completed at that same location can be filed until you edit your draft inspection and either finish answering the questions or discard it.
+If you have started an inspection and saved it as a draft, none of the other forma completed at that same location can be filed until you edit your draft inspection and either finish answering the questions or discard it.

 To prevent filing problems, make sure you complete any inspections that you have saved as a draft… and then file all your records.